margaretmf/margaretmf.github.io/innovation.md

 * Oceans, Rivers, Bays
 * People can learn about history and the country through music & Chinese ballads, songs, folklore; African folkstore, stories; American folklore; South American land

+## ** Plantation ** ##
+The definition of plantation
+Plantations with no slaves vs. slave plantations - the distinction Endentured servants in Scotland
+Education frees, the history of schooling
+African music, African land, Cairo

 <br>